-Information Society, Tell Me Thy Name
+Information Society, Tell Me Thy Name18

-In East Asia, it is difficult to speak about 'the' information society in general terms.
-In an ideal world, the term inherently implies an informed society.
-This means that information must be made accessible in a timely manner and be considered a public good, so that everyone, rich or poor, can be kept equally informed on matters and issues that can affect and obstruct their overall well-being.
-This includes educating the public on how to decide for themselves whether a piece of information has sufficient credibility.
-However, in the information society, being informed and keeping informed is dependent not just on access to ICTs - with its economic, social, cultural and political aspects - but also on the accessibility of information, including issues of availability and transparency of that information.
-Therefore, issues of access to ICTs must include an analysis of power, including the politics of inclusion and exclusion, which has strong gender dimensions.
-Who wields power and how it is wielded, at local, national as well as global levels, cannot be ignored in conceptualising the contours of the emerging information society.
+In East Asia, it is difficult to speak about "the" information society in general terms.
+In an ideal world, the term inherently implies an "informed" society.
+This means that information must be made accessible in a timely manner and be considered a public good so that everyone, rich or poor, can be kept equally informed on matters and issues that can affect and obstruct their overall well-being.
+This includes educating the public how to decide for themselves if a piece of information has sufficient credibility.
+However, in "the information society", being informed and keeping informed is not just dependent on access to ICTs-with its economic, social, cultural and political aspects-but also on accessibility of information, including issues of availability and transparency of that information.
+Therefore, issues of access to ICTs must include an analysis of power, including the politics of inclusion and exclusion that has strong gender dimensions.
+Who